wharton/django-base-theme/README.md

 2.) pip install django-bootstrap3

 3.)
-Run "python manage.py collectstatic" to update your static files in your project directory.
-This command will create a folder called "static"
-    in your project's root directory, which will include all your static files.

-4.)
 If you need to update any of these apps, just include "--upgrade" at the end of the pip install.

+#### To customize your app's styles

+1.)
+Create a new folder in your project directory called "static_dev."
+2.)
+Create a new folder in static_dev and call it the name of your app.
+So, if your app is "polls,"
+    your folder would be called "polls."
+3.)
+Create your stylesheets in that folder.
+Below is an example breakdown:

+<pre><code>project/
+		manage.py
+project/
+		settings.py
+static/
+		css/
+your-app/
+		views.py
+static_dev/
+     your-app/ #### same name as your app custom.scss #### Add your custom styles here
+</code></pre>

 #### To customize your app's templates:

 1.)
 Create a new folder in your project directory called "templates."
-(Which we just defined in our settings.py file above)

 2.)
 Create a directory within "templates" for your app and call it the name of your app.
     So, if your app is "polls," your folder would be called "polls."